kontakt/Octoprint-Filament-Reloaded/README.md

 # OctoPrint-FilamentReloaded

+## Issue Tracking

+I hae a day job, so when filing an issue please tag me @nickmitchko in the issue so I get an email.

+## Overview

 [OctoPrint](http://octoprint.org/) plugin that integrates with a filament sensor hooked up to a Raspberry Pi GPIO pin and allows the filament spool to be changed during a print if the filament runs out.

 Future developments are planned to include multiple filament sensors and pop-ups.